iml130/sola/applications/docs/optimaflow/amr.md

     <!-- - the AMR is not able to execute the Transport Order because it is not designed to handle the payload (VDA 5050) -->
     - the AMR has a technical problem and enters an error state

-A Transport Order is created in a Material Flow Logical Agent, will be queued in a AMR Logical Agent and will traverse all other states in a AMR Physical Asset as shown in **Figure 2**.
+A Transport Order is created in a Material Flow Logical Agent, will be queued in an AMR Logical Agent and will traverse all other states in an AMR Physical Asset as shown in **Figure 2**.
 All state changes will be reported upwards to the Material Flow Logical Agent.

 <figure markdown>